Global Standards for the Microelectronics Industry

-In 1944, the Radio Manufacturers Association (which later became the Electronic Industries Association) and the National Electronic Manufacturers Association had established the Joint Electron Tube Engineering Council (JETEC), responsible for assigning and coordinating type numbers of electron tubes.
+In 1924, the Radio Manufacturers Association (which later became the Electronic Industries Association) was established.
+In 1944, the Radio Manufacturers Association and the National Electronic Manufacturers Association established the Joint Electron Tube Engineering Council (JETEC), which was responsible for assigning and coordinating type numbers of electron tubes.
 As the radio industry expanded into the emerging field of electronics, various divisions of the EIA, including JETEC, began to function as semi-independent membership groups.
 The Council expanded its scope to include solid state devices, and by 1958 the organization was renamed the Joint Electron Device Engineering Council (JEDEC) – one council for tubes and one for semiconductors.

-JEDEC initially functioned within the engineering department of EIA.
-Its primary activity was to develop and assign part numbers to devices.
+JEDEC initially functioned within the engineering department of EIA where its primary activity was to develop and assign part numbers to devices.
 Over the next 50 years, JEDEC’s work expanded into developing test methods and product standards that proved vital to the development of the semiconductor industry.
 Among the landmark standards that have come from JEDEC committees are:

 Today, JEDEC remains the technical voice of the semiconductor industry.
 As the industry responds to the rapidly evolving global marketplace, JEDEC continues to build consensus and develop important standards.
-JEDEC committees, which are made up of more than 3,000 volunteers from some 300 companies, provide industry leadership in developing standards for a broad range of technologies.
-Key activities today include the development of standards for flash memory and mobile memory/MCP.
+JEDEC committees, which are made up of more than 3,000 volunteers from over 350 companies, provide industry leadership in developing standards for a broad range of technologies.